fiftin/siteboilerplate/README.md

 ## What is it?

-Cloud Site Builderplate is a start point for creating a cloud-based website.
+Cloud Site Builderplate is a start point for creating a cloud-based (initially static, but can be easy extended) website.
 It has a modern stack:

 | Technology             | Responsibility  |
 |------------------------|-----------------|